-During the year, the Audit and Risk Committee monitored and reviewed the effectiveness of the Group's internal control systems, accounting policies and practices, standards of risk management and risk management procedures and compliance controls, as well as the Company's statements on internal controls, before they were agreed by the Board for this Annual Report.
+During the year, the Audit and Risk Committee monitored and reviewed the effectiveness of the Group's internal control systems, accounting policies and practices, standards of risk management and risk management procedures, and compliance controls, as well as the Company's statements on internal controls, before they were agreed by the Board for this Annual Report.

 The Group's internal control systems are designed to manage rather than eliminate business risk.
 They provide reasonable but not absolute assurance against material misstatement or loss.
-Such systems are necessary to safeguard shareholders' investment and the Company's assets and depend on a regular evaluation of the extent of the risks to which the Company is exposed.
+Such systems are necessary to safeguard shareholders' investments and the Company's assets and depend on a regular evaluation of the extent of the risks to which the Company is exposed.

-The Audit and Risk Committee can confirm that the Company's systems and their effectiveness have been in place for the full financial year and up to the date on which the financial statements KPMG LLP is the Company's external auditor.
-The Audit and Risk were approved, and are regularly reviewed by the Board.
-The Audit and Risk Committee is of the view that the Company has a well-designed system of internal control.
+The Audit and Risk Committee can confirm that the Company's systems and their effectiveness have been in place for the full financial year and up-to-the-date on which the financial statements were approved and are regularly reviewed by the Board.
+The Audit and Risk Committee is of the view that the Company has a well-designed system of internal controls.
 The Chair of the Audit and Risk Committee reports any matters arising from the Audit and Risk Committee's review to the Board following each meeting.
 This update covers how the risk management and internal control processes are applied and details any breakdowns in, or exceptions to, these processes.
 There were no significant failings or weaknesses identified.
-These processes have been in place throughout the year ended 31 December 2022 and have continued to the date of this report.
+These processes have been in place throughout the year ended 31 December 2023 and have continued to the date of this report.